Rapid Black Hole Spin-down by Thick Magnetically Arrested Disks: Discussion and Conclusion

-To gauge the relative importance of the various process for the rapid BH spin-down in MADs, we consider hypothetical disk models that differ in crucial aspects from our MAD simulations.
+To gauge the relative importance of the various processes for the rapid BH spin-down in MADs, we consider hypothetical disk models that differ in crucial aspects from our MAD simulations.
 For instance, in order to quantify the importance of sub-Keplerian nature of MADs on the spin-down, let us consider a disk model whose EM structure is that of the MAD, but whose hydrodynamic structure is that of the NT model.
 This combination might provide a rough description of luminous MADs, whose disks are thinner and hence closer to NT.
 For such disks, the equilibrium spin would shift to higher $a$ values to satisfy $s_{\rm NT} + s_{\rm EM} = 0$.
 From Fig.~\ref{fig:spinup_param}, we can approximately see that this happens at $\aeq \approx 0.3$.
 This means that even if the accretion flow were Keplerian (instead of significantly sub-Keplerian), the jets would still be strong enough to spin down the BH to a rather low, albeit higher, spin.
-If, additionally, the EM outflow efficiency drops substantially in luminous MADs compared to non-radiative ones (e.g., $\eta_{\rm EM}$ in equation~\eqref{eq:spinup_diskjet} is lower by a factor of 2 than in our simulations, similar to what is seen in radiation-transport simulations of luminous MADs at $L/L_{\rm Edd} = 0.35$, \citealt{2022ApJ...935L...1L}), then the spin would evolve to $s_{\rm NT} + 0.5 s_{\rm EM} = 0$, resulting in the equilibrium spin of $\aeq \lesssim 0.5$.
+If, additionally, the EM outflow efficiency drops substantially in luminous MADs compared to non-radiative ones (e.g., $\eta_{\rm EM}$ in Eq.~\ref{eq:spinup_diskjet} is lower by a factor of 2 than in our simulations, similar to what is seen in radiation-transport simulations of luminous MADs at $L/L_{\rm Edd} = 0.35$, \citealt{2022ApJ...935L...1L}), then the spin would evolve to $s_{\rm NT} + 0.5 s_{\rm EM} = 0$, resulting in the equilibrium spin of $\aeq \lesssim 0.5$.

-These observations can have interesting implications for luminous MADs, ones in which the large-scale magnetic flux is saturated on the BH, but those that can efficiently cool down to small values of scale height, $h/r \ll 1$.
+The rather low equilibrium spins in the above hypothetical disk models can have interesting implications for luminous MADs, ones in which the large-scale magnetic flux is saturated on the BH, but those that can efficiently cool down to small values of scale height, $h/r \ll 1$.
 Such disks are particularly important because they can power luminous jetted quasars.
 The rotation profile of such thinner disks can be much closer to the Keplerian one than of our thick MADs.
 However, from the above arguments, it follows that even in this case the equilibrium spin can remain significantly below unity (e.g., $\aeq \sim 0.2-0.5$), defying the standard expectation of the ``standard'' NT disk model.